dustinpfister/blog_posts/_posts/linux-nodejs-cli-tools-getting-started.md

 ## 8 - Looping over files recursively

-I have wrote a [post on an npm package called node-dir](/2017/11/05/nodejs-node-dir/).
-It allows for working with the content of a bunch of files that are placed in a complex file structurer.
+I have wrote a [post on an npm package called node-dir](/2017/11/05/nodejs-node-dir/) which is one of the first npm package that I was working with when it comes to walking over the contents of a file system in nodejs.
+It allows for working with the content of a bunch of files that are placed in a complex file structure.
 I can set a match pattern using regular expressions, and I find it more useful then just using readDir in the fs module of node itself.

+However there are a whole lot of other ways to go about looping over the contents of a local file system.
+So I have [also wrote one post thus far on this specific topic of file system walking in general in nodejs](/2018/07/20/nodejs-ways-to-walk-a-file-system/).

 ## 9 - Conclusion